Cjbucker/BinaryCalculator/README.md

 # BinaryCalculator
 This is a binary calculator adding basic functionality like add, subtract, multiplication, and division.
+## Technical Specifications
+This project was created using Oracle JavaJDK 14 as well as with OpenJDK 14 as well.
+Only external library used was JUNIT5.4 for the tests.
+The GUI was created using JavaX.

 - Iqra = GUI
 - Chris Bucker = Two digit operations